-The Beaver Emergency Services Commission is a regional partnership between the towns of Tofield, Viking, villages of Holden, Ryley and Beaver County, Alberta for set up for the administration and delivery of fire and emergency management services.
-Commission headquarters are located in Viking, Alberta in the lower level of the Town Office.
+The Beaver Emergency Services Commission is a regional partnership between the towns of Tofield and Viking, and the villages of Holden, Ryley and Beaver County, Alberta for the administration and delivery of fire and emergency management services.
+Commission headquarters are in Viking, Alberta in the lower level of the Town Office.

 - Village Of Ryley Ph: 780-663-3653